 TSYO Faculty & Staff

-As a guest conductor, Simon Rivard has conducted orchestras in North America and Europe.
+As a guest conductor, he has conducted orchestras in North America and Europe.
 He recently made his début with Orchestre symphonique de Québec, Orchestre symphonique Sherbrooke, and the Gothenburg Symphony Orchestra.
 In February 2022, he made his début at the Edmonton Opera in Puccini's La Bohème.
-He also recently collaborated with celebrated Toronto-based opera company Against The Grain, in Holst’s Sāvitri.
+He also recently collaborated with the celebrated Toronto-based opera company Against The Grain, in Holst’s Sāvitri.

-In 2017-18, Rivard served as Resident Conductor of the Thunder Bay Symphony Orchestra (Ontario, Canada).
-In 2017, he stepped in for Jean-Philippe Tremblay as Music Director of the Orchestre de la Francophonie.
+In 2017–18, he served as Resident Conductor of the Thunder Bay Symphony Orchestra (Ontario, Canada).
+In 2017, he stepped in for Jean-Philippe Tremblay as Interim Music Director of the Orchestre de la Francophonie.

 Toronto-born violinist Shane Kim has been a member of the Toronto Symphony Orchestra since 2012.